grafana/agent/docs/sources/shared/wal-data-retention.md

 endpoint, it is lost.

 This behavior dictates the data retention for the `prometheus.remote_write` component.
-It also means that it is impossible to directly correlate data retention directly to the data age itself, as the truncation logic works on _segments_, not the samples themselves.
+It also means that it's impossible to directly correlate data retention directly to the data age itself, as the truncation logic works on _segments_, not the samples themselves.
 This makes data retention less predictable when the component receives a non-consistent rate of data.